Third-Culture-Software/bhima-test-jenkins/README.md

     - `systemctl daemon-reload`
     - `systemctl enable jenkns-docker.service`
     - `systemctl start jenkins-docker.service`
-11. Verify that Jenkins is running and start the  initial startup process
+11. Verify that Jenkins is running and start the  initial startup process)
      - Check for good start:  `systemctl status jenkins-docker.service`
-    - Log into the local jenkins website:  http://<hostname>:8080 (where 'hostname' could be 'localhost' or the hostname of the Jenkins server
+     - Log into the local jenkins website:  `http://<hostname>:8080` (where 'hostname' could be 'localhost' or the hostname of the Jenkins server)
+     - Start the Jenkins configuration process in the browser.